dginev/ar5ivist/README.md

 # ar5ivist

-A turnkey command for converting a LaTeX source to ar5iv-style HTML
+A turnkey command for converting a LaTeX source to ar5iv-style HTML, via LaTeXML.

 ## Recommended Build